LevyUp/front-end-challenge/README.md

 I used radio inputs for the talents to try and make the talent tree more accessible.

+For mobile responsiveness I did not try to accommodate talent paths that could be longer than 4 at this time.
+If that were a likely scenario
+I would need to adjust the design.

 ## Questions/Comments

 I don't consider myself a UI/UX expert, so if possible I would appreciate it if I could receive some insight about some of the requirements.